NickMarozick/stockSentimentAnalysis/README.md

 - checkbox to select stocks to study
 - auto-add of stocks to study (from gainers/ losers)
 - host site
+- automated task schedule for fetching & storing articles and price data
+- possible cleanup tasks of data after certain period of time or after sentiment calculation etc.
 - sentiment analysis (sklearn_sa.py)
 - ground truth for articles summary (positive or negative, binary)
 - method for comparing senitment analysis results with ground truth